 Pop-up shops are a great way to test a new business idea, explore expanding to a new location, or introduce your product to new customers.
-While it takes significantly less effort to launch a pop-up than to open a brick-and-mortar location, pop-ups still take a fair amount of planning.
+While it takes significantly less effort to launch a pop-up than it does to open a brick-and-mortar location, pop-ups still take a fair amount of planning.
 This quick guide can help you lay the groundwork for your next pop-up event and ensure it's a success.

 What is a pop-up shop?

-In case you aren't familiar with the concept, pop-up shops are temporary retail spaces that appear for a limited time.
+If you aren't familiar with the concept, pop-up shops are temporary retail spaces that appear for a limited time.
 Pop-up shops offer unique, often exclusive, customer experiences.

 "By occupying spaces for a short duration, businesses can generate excitement and buzz, tapping into the psychology of scarcity to drive consumer interest," reported Mailchimp.